Violence or Non-Violence? Gandhi and Popular Movements in India, 1915-1950: Context (HIH3168)

 |Pre-requisites||At least 90 credits of History at Level 1 and/or Level 2.|

 |Co-requisites||Violence or Non-Violence?
 Gandhi and Popular Movements in India, 1915-1950: Sources|

 |Duration of Module||Term 1: 11 weeks; Term 2: 11 weeks;|

 This module will examine the role played by the ideology and leadership of Mahatma Gandhi in India's struggle for independence.
 It will, in addition, explore the neglected but equally important part played by social, revolutionary and peasant-based movements in this period.
-Students will be introduced to new perspectives in historical writing which have contested the validity of 'official' accounts of recent Indian history – whether written from a colonialist or nationalist perspective.
+You will be introduced to new perspectives in historical writing which have contested the validity of 'official' accounts of recent Indian history – whether written from a colonialist or nationalist perspective.
 A study of the historiography will be combined with an analysis of various sources that can be used to produce neo-colonialist, neo-nationalist and postcolonial histories of the Indian independence movement.

 ILO: Module-specific skills

 - 1. Evaluate the different complex themes in the cultural, social and political histories of the Indian independence movement.

 - 2. Make close specialist evaluation of the key developments within the period, developed through independent study and seminar work.

 - 3. Analyse the key developments within the nationalist movements in colonial India, and the differences between colonialist, nationalist and postcolonial history-writing.

 - 4. Follow the intellectual development of anti-colonial nationalism and the social and cultural movements that acted as its counterpart across the period.